heypoom/devops17/0 - Configure MiniKube/README.md

 ## Step 3: Does it work?

-After starting up the MiniKube VM and configuring Kubectl and Docker, let's see if it works.
+After starting up the MiniKube VM and configuring `kubectl` and Docker, let's see if it works!

 - Bring up the Kubernetes Dashboard with `minikube dashboard`.

 ## Additional Notes

+Straightforward, isn't it?
+The fun part is going to begin in the next section.

-If you're experiencing bugs or technical problems, you can **stop the VM** with `minikube stop`, and **delete the VM** with `minikube delete`.
+Also, if you're experiencing bugs or technical problems, note that you can **stop the VM** with `minikube stop`, and **delete the VM** with `minikube delete`.